kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/LICENSES/TRADEMARK_POLICY.md

 diminish the trademark claims or this policy.

-**Note on Metrics:** The PRDR, REI, and VRL metrics are protected under copyright (CC BY-SA 4.0) rather than trademark law.
+**Note on Metrics:** The PRDR, REI, and VRL metrics are protected under copyright (CC BY 4.0) rather than trademark law.
 You may reference and use these metrics with proper attribution per the license.

 ---